DonThompson/FradBot/README.md

 * Redo the output drawing, these are nice.
 Have a new ManagerBase function for GetDebugOutput or such, call it in OnStep for each manager, put it in 1 string and output it.
 * Move workers to natural when it completes.

+ONGOING ISSUES:
+* I built upgrades... but we aren't shifting workers, so I never have gas.
+I also haven't gotten techlab addons working well.
+If there isn't one, the upgrade will block the queue forever.
+* Opens up the option that we might need to boot failing commands.

 # Setup